hakansilek/MovieDatabase/README.md

 # MovieDatabase
-The aim of this project is to show how to create a tableview thas has multiple row types.
+The aim of this project is to show how to create a tableview that has multiple row types.

 ## To-Do list to add new row type:
 1. Create a new tableviewcell layout, viewmodel and controller